CHAPTER TEN (Draft)

 Making a commitment to stay positive requires considerable resolve.
 But, holding to a constructive vision, staying focused on purpose, and building trustworthy relationships will make a very big difference.
 The negativity we see around us may appear powerful and it may be destructive, but it can only survive over time in the absence of constructive action.
 Negativity only has the energy we give it.
 As limited as our self-confidence may be, when we set ourselves on a practical path, offering encouragement to others with courage and determination, we become the light that defeats darkness.

 The strength of the American people that comes with diversity of experience and perspective can be of no benefit without a readiness to rise above our differences.
 Building a vibrant and free-spirited society depends on trustworthiness and a loyal unity.
-This is the essence of our heritage, our humanity, and the source of the nation’s greatness.
+Such is the essence of our heritage, our humanity, and the source of the nation’s greatness.

 Americans have avoided personal responsibility for the foundations of civilized life for a long time.
 We will continue to do so at our peril.